marp-team/marp-cli/README.md

 ### Security about local files

-Because of [the security reason](https://github.com/marp-team/marp-cli/pull/10#user-content-security), **PDF, PPTX and image(s) conversion cannot use local files by default.**
+Because of [the security reason](https://github.com/marp-team/marp-cli/pull/10#user-content-security), **conversion that is using the browser cannot use local files by default.**

-Marp CLI would output incompleted result with warning if the blocked local file accessing is detected.
+Marp CLI would output incomplete result with warning if the blocked local file accessing is detected.
 We recommend uploading your assets to online.

 If you really need to use local files in these conversion, `--allow-local-files` option helps to find your local files. _Please use only to the trusted Markdown because there is a potential security risk._